 Professional Development Hours

-To the best of our knowledge, this event meets the continuing education requirements for 2.0 Professional Development Hours (PDHs) credit.
-If you participate in the virtual forum and would like to request a PDH form, please email firstname.lastname@example.org after the event.
-We will email the form to you following the event.
+To the best of our knowledge, this event meets the continuing education requirements for 1.0 Professional Development Hours (PDHs) credit.
+If you participated in this virtual forum and would like to request a PDH form, please email email@example.com.
+We will email the form.

 Please contact Kaydee Kirk at 612-626-5854 or firstname.lastname@example.org with any questions.